crooksnwhiskey/CART253/topics/assignments/mod-jam/process/planning.md

  make the frog kind of physics based with rotation

-Add a title screen where the frogs eyes follow cursor and sound plays
+Add a title screen where the frogs eyes or tongue follow cursor and sound plays

 Add end screen to show score and show time